terra-money/classic-core/README.md

 ### Join a testnet

-There may be several testnets that exist simultaneously.
-Make sure that your version of `terrad` is compatible with the network you wish to join.
+Several testnets might exist simultaneously.
+Ensure that your version of `terrad` is compatible with the network you want to join.

 To set up a node on the latest testnet, visit [the testnet repo](https://github.com/terra-money/testnet).